 How to work Raised Herringbone Band

+Bring the needle out at the base of the row.
 Thread the needle under the herringbone in an upward direction then move across the crossed bars of the herringbone turn the needle and thread in an downward direction.